Background of the Russo-Georgian War: Russian woes about potential NATO expansion

 In 2006, the Russian Foreign Ministry stated that the "possible accession of Georgia to an unreformed NATO would seriously affect Russian interests," and "would have a negative impact on the fragile situation in the Caucasus".
 Russian defense minister Sergei Ivanov announced that Russia would deploy two army divisions to the border with Georgia in the event of Georgia's NATO membership.
 As Moscow-based military analyst Pavel Felgenhauer contended, countries such as Poland, the Baltic states, and Georgia all sought to join NATO "to have a guarantee against the Russians."
 As Felgenhauer noted, "that makes NATO and Russia basically enemies.
 In a sense they are on a collision course.
 So a real partnership is hardly possible and any expansion of NATO is seen, in Russia, in Moscow, as a threat to our interests."

 Russian foreign minister Sergey Lavrov declared: "Abkhazia and South Ossetia can't even think about Georgia joining NATO.
 It's impermissible to play with fire."
-Russian President Vladimir Putin was in Bucharest during the NATO summit in April 2008.
+Russian president Vladimir Putin was in Bucharest during the NATO summit in April 2008.
 At the conclusion of the summit on 4 April, Putin said that the alliance's intention to invite Georgia and Ukraine "didn’t contribute to trust and predictability in our relations".
 He also said that NATO's enlargement towards Russia "would be taken in Russia as a direct threat to the security of our country".
 Putin told US president Bush that Russia would respond to Georgian acquisition of MAP by creating a buffer area with NATO.
 Putin said that Russia might recognize Abkhazia and South Ossetia if the possibility of Georgia's NATO membership became real.
 Putin privately told Bush that in case of Ukraine's accession to NATO, Russia would annex eastern Ukraine (and likely Crimea) and Ukraine would "cease to exist as a state".

-In June 2008, Russian President Dmitry Medvedev threatened Mikheil Saakashvili that the conflict between their two respective states would be escalated if Georgia were to become NATO's member.
+In June 2008, Russian president Dmitry Medvedev threatened Mikheil Saakashvili that the conflict between their two respective states would be escalated if Georgia were to become NATO's member.

+In November 2011, Russian president Dmitry Medvedev credited the Russo-Georgian war with preventing a NATO “campaign of expansion”.

 On the tenth anniversary of the August 2008 war between Russia and Georgia, Alexander Kots (journalist) wrote for Komsomolskaya Pravda in 2018 that since South Ossetia was sandwiched between Russia and the expanding NATO, it would be "the only buffer separating the bloc from our borders.
 Therefore, conditions are created here [...] also for possible war."